Maximum of 500 Circuits can be created per organization.

 Code View

-In Builder View, you can construct your circuit with readily available states in the left pane.
-States are the building blocks of a circuit that can perform tasks, make decisions, or simply pass the output from one state to another.
+In Builder View, you can construct a circuit using the available states in the left pane.
+States are the building blocks of a circuit that perform actions, make decisions, or or simply pass the output from one state to another.

 Constructing a circuit in Builder View involves two steps: